-\textbf{Axis Permuted Encoder for Feature Enhancement.} For each valid window, the corresponding feature map $F_{P}^{(i,j)}$ is added with corresponding relative and global positional encoding.
-Then the Axis Permuted Encoder (APE) refines feature representations by processing local windows through sequential self-attention operations while introducing a spatial permutation mechanism, as can be seen in Figure \ref{fig:ape}.
-Given the positional-encoded window feature $F_{W,k}^{(i,j)}$ where $k$ is the intermediate state index, the first self-attention pass is computed as follows:
+\textbf{Axis Permuted Encoder for Feature Enhancement.} For each valid window, the corresponding feature map $F_{P}^{(i,j)}$ is augmented with relative and global positional encodings.
+The Axis Permuted Encoder (APE) then refines features by processing these windows with sequential self-attention, incorporating a spatial permutation mechanism, as shown in Figure \ref{fig:ape}.
+Given the position-encoded window feature $F_{W,k}^{(i,j)}$, where $k$ is the intermediate state index, the first self-attention is computed as:

 where $\mathrm{MSA}(\cdot)$ denotes multi-head self-attention, capturing intra-window dependencies.
 To establish long-range spatial interactions, we permute feature axes and apply a second self-attention pass: